curegit/session-csharp/README.md

 # SessionC#

-An implementation of session types in C#
+An implementation of session types in C#.

+The lightweight version only including types, protocol combinators and endpoint API summarized based on the paper is available in the [SessionCSharpLight](./SessionCSharpLight/) directory.

 ## Requirements